tau-bar/ms_finder/README.md

 - `pytz`: Required for timezone handling with the APScheduler component used by python-telegram-bot
 - `geopy`: Used for calculating distances between geographical coordinates
 - `python-dotenv`: Used for loading environment variables from a .env file
+- `google-api-python-client`: Used for Google Sheets API integration with API key authentication

 All dependencies are listed in the `requirements.txt` file.